apigee/api-platform-samples/sample-proxies/oauth-validate-key-secret/README.md

 3. [Assign Message](http://docs.apigee.com/api-services/reference/assign-message-policy) -- Builds a request message to call the external Identity Provider.
 Uses saved variables.
 4. [Service Callout](http://docs.apigee.com/api-services/reference/service-callout-policy) -- Calls the Identity Provider to validate user credentials.
 The sample uses API BaaS to validate the credentials.
 5. [Raise Fault](http://docs.apigee.com/api-services/reference/raise-fault-policy) -- Returns a "401" message to the client if user validation fails.
 6. [OAuthV2](http://docs.apigee.com/api-services/content/oauthv2-policy) -- Generates the access token using the access token generated previously as an "external token".
 Although the token was not stored in Edge's token store, it was stored in a flow variable, which we can now access as an externally-generated token in the <ExternalAccessToken> element.
 This pattern takes the "externally generated" token, stores it in the token store, and returns it to the client.
-The clien can now make API calls with the token.
+The client can now make API calls with the token.

 ```
     <OAuthV2 async="false" continueOnError="false" enabled="true" name="OA-GenerateAccessToken-Password">